detached64/GalArc/README.md

 Technically, the program can be compiled and run on Windows, Linux, and macOS through `dotnet publish`.

-However, the program is only tested on Windows.
+However, the program is only tested on Windows 11 x64.
 Some behaviors on other platforms may not be as expected because of the differences in file systems and other factors.

 If you encounter any issues while running the program on non-Windows platforms, feel free to report them.